We believe:

 When is the best time to enlist the services of a designer?

-Other professionals might include but aren’t limited to: architects, structural engineers, financial lenders, builders/contractors.
-I can also recommend professionals that I trust and have built long-standing relationships with, so you don’t have to worry about the vetting process.
+Along with our full-service residential interior design service, other professionals might include but aren’t limited to: architects, structural engineers, financial lenders, builders/contractors.
+We can also recommend professionals that we trust and have built long-standing relationships with, so you don’t have to worry about the vetting process.

 Will you work with my existing contractor or trade people that I have worked with in the past?

 Absolutely!
-If you have professionals that you know and trust with your project, I am more than happy to work with them.
+If you have professionals that you know and trust with your project, we am more than happy to work with them.

-I love meeting new companies and people that provide exceptional quality of work and a positive experience for their clients – I am always looking to build my professional network.
+We are always looking to build our professional network and love meeting new companies and people who provide exceptional quality of work and a positive experience for their clients.

 Is my project too small?
 What if I need help with some random odds + ends?